getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/transaction-summary.md

 The table also updates dynamically if you change any of the selections in the global header or when you drill in on a latency segment (applicable when viewing the Latency Histogram).

 When viewing transactions, you may want to create more curated views.
-Click on "Open in Discover" above the table to create a custom query to investigate further.
+Click "Open in Discover" above the table to create a custom query to investigate further.
 For more details, see the full documentation for the Discover [Query Builder](/performance-monitoring/discover-queries/query-builder/).

-## Related Issues Table
+## Related Issues

-This will show you all related issues, meaning any errors that are associated with this transaction.
+This table will show you all related issues.
+In other words, any errors that are associated with this transaction.
+Click "Open in Issues" to see the full list.

 ## Stats Sidebar